-Fluid-filled porous media are ubiquitous in many natural and technical processes and over widely disparate length scales.
-However, determination of flow and transport (mass, momentum, energy) in porous media systems still remains a challenge.
-Our group conducts cutting-edge experimental research to reveal the underlying transport physics at various time and length scales, and provide a fundamental understanding on how various types of pore-scale solid-fluid and fluid-fluid interfaces influence macroscopically multi-field processes, including phase change and reactive transport.
+Fluid-filled porous media are ubiquitous in many natural and technical processes, and over widely disparate length scales.
+However, determination of flow and transport (mass, momentum, energy, charge) in porous media systems still remains a challenge.
+We conduct cutting-edge experimental research to reveal the underlying transport physics at various time- and length-scales, and provide a fundamental understanding on how various types of pore-scale interfaces influence macroscopically multi-field processes, including phase change and reactive transport.
 Our goal is to establish advanced thermodynamically-based theories for the description of porous media processes as well as of the coupling of porous media flow with other flow domains.

 Two-fluid flow dynamics

 The macroscopic description of immiscible two-fluid flow in porous media requires accurate knowledge of the discontinuous phase mobilization mechanisms.
 These are physically controlled by drag forces, capillary forces, friction, pressure differences in the wetting phase or even contact angle hysteresis effects in case of droplet-based microfluidic channels.
 Using high-speed fluorescent microscopy, our research examines the deformation of entrapped globules, and simultaneously quantifies time-averaged and instantaneous velocity fields during snap-off and mobilization.
 The goal is to understand how the physical properties of the fluids and the interfacial energies with solid surfaces influence the related transport fluxes.